unbound-tech/pycryptoki/docs/problems.rst

 For a multi-part operation that returns data in the ``C_*Final`` function, the output buffer will be equivalent to the largest buffer size specified in the output_buffer list.

+.. footer:: Please note that this document have been modified by Unbound Tech.